The Gothic novel Ghosts, sexuality and mystery

 In the book Jonathan describing the experience by shaking Count Dracula’s hand: “strength which made me wince, an effect which was not lessened by the fact it seemed as cold as ice.“ He continues to describe the apperances of the strange figure:

 His face was strong - a very strong - aquiline, with a high bridge of the thin nose and peculiarly arched nostrils; with lofty domed forehead, and hair growing scantily round the temples, but profusely elsewhere.
 His eyebrows were very massive, almost meeting over the nose, and with bushy hair that seemed to curl in its own profusion.
 The mouth, so far as I could see it under the heavy mustache, was fixed and rather cruel-looking, with peculiarly sharp white teeth (…) his ears were pale and at the tops extremely pointed.

 Dracula is an “undead“, a creature risen from the dead, in one passage of the book Jonathan describing the scary sight of count Dracula lying in a box, “He was either dead or asleep“, motionless (including no breath), but with open eyes.

 Bram Stoker’s other works besides Dracula is very less known.
-He did wrote horror stories before his classic novel, for example the short story “The Crystal Cup”, published in The London Society in 1872.8 Bram Stoker’s literature accomplishments besides Dracula were not especially praised and neither is Dracula in all levels an impressive novel.
+He wrote horror stories before his classic novel, for example the short story “The Crystal Cup“, published in The London Society in 1872.8 Bram Stoker’s literature accomplishments besides Dracula were not especially praised and neither is Dracula in all levels an impressive novel.
 But it is certainly a classic.
-Not because it was the first written vampire story, but because many of its characteristics have became the prototype in many ways, and no other character from the gothic romance literature has been as widely spread in popular culture, especially in movies, as the Count Dracula.
+Not because it was the first written vampire story, but because many of its characteristics have become the prototype in many ways, and no other character from the Gothic romance literature has been as widely spread in popular culture, especially in movies, as the Count Dracula.

 1. The Concise Oxford Dictionary of Literary Terms.
 Chris Baldick.
 2001, p.
 106-107